Skip to content

 What is a UPC?
 Is it the same as a barcode?

 UPC stands for Universal Product Code.
-It is a unique 12-digit number that is assigned to every product that is sold commercially.
+It is a unique 12-digit number assigned to every product sold commercially.
 The code is printed on a barcode and read by a scanner at the point of sale or time of shipment.

 UPCs track inventory and ensure that the correct product is sold.
 Barcodes are simply a way to encode information in a machine-readable format.
-They can be used to track any type of data, not just product information.
+They can track any data, not just product information.
 So, while all UPCs are barcodes, not all barcodes are UPCs.

 What is a GTIN?
 Do I need one?